-The challenges facing manufacturers today may seem new, but if we look back over the last 2 centuries it becomes clear that although the industry may look dramatically different, many of the same challenges exist.
-We’ve all been taught about the Industrial Revolution and how mechanization changed the world, but what many may not understand is that Manufacturing has experienced multiple revolutions, and in fact, we’re currently in the midst of the 4th.
-The 4th Industrial Revolution , similar to the first 3, will fundamentally change how those of us involved in the manufacturing industry work, but there is a notable difference between this revolution and those before; the dramatic scale, scope, complexity and speed of the change have increased like never before.
+We’ve all been taught about the Industrial Revolution and how mechanization changed the world, but what many may not understand is that manufacturing has experienced multiple revolutions, and in fact, we’re currently in the midst of the 4th one.
+The 4th Industrial Revolution , similar to the first three, will fundamentally change how those of us involved in the manufacturing industry work, but there is a notable difference between this revolution and those before; the dramatic scale, scope, complexity, and speed of the change have increased like never before.

-Considering the impact of the industrial changes sweeping through Manufacturing as a whole, it’s never been more important for the people involved to be engaged and proactive.
+Considering the impact of the industrial changes sweeping through manufacturing as a whole, it’s never been more important for the people involved to be engaged and proactive.
 To embed this attitude within a company a special approach is needed.
 We identify Kaizen to be the vehicle of this engagement.

 If you are not satisfied with your work, how likely is it that you will try to make it better?

-- - Timely and honest (good & bad) feedback with specific corrective actions
+- Timely and honest feedback with specific corrective actions

 2. Leadership That Listens